Theology 101: The Western Theological Tradition

 This is a free, ten-week, not-for-credit online course offered by Hillsdale College.
 With introductory and concluding lectures by Hillsdale College President Larry P. Arnn, the eight lectures at its core—taught by Gary Wolfram, the William E. Simon Professor of Economics and Public Policy at Hillsdale College—will focus on the foundational principles of the free market.
 Topics will include the relationship of supply and demand, the “information problem” behind the failure of central planning, the rise of macroeconomics under the influence of John Maynard Keynes, and the 2008 financial crisis.

 This is a free, ten-week, not-for-credit online course offered by Hillsdale College.
-With introductory and concluding lectures by Hillsdale College President Larry P. Arnn, the nine lectures—taught by members of Hillsdale College's Politics Department faculty—are a continuation of Constitution 101 (2012): The Meaning & History of the Constitution.
-These lectures will focus on the importance of the principles of the American Founding and the current assualt on them by the Progressives.
+With introductory and concluding lectures by Hillsdale College President Larry P. Arnn, the nine lectures—taught by members of Hillsdale College's politics department faculty—are a continuation of Constitution 101 (2012): The Meaning & History of the Constitution.
+These lectures will focus on the importance of the principles of the American Founding and the current assault on them by the Progressives.

 This is a five-part introductory lecture series by Hillsdale College President Larry P. Arnn focusing on the Constitution of the United States.